Communication changes when someone has Alzheimer’s

 DO say: It’s time to go out…(pause)…Here’s your jacket…(pause)…Let’s get into the car.

 DON’T say: We’re going to see Dr. Lee today.
 She’s going to check to see how you’re doing with those new medications.
 Remember how we had to reschedule the appointment from last month?
 I’m glad she had an opening this soon.
 You know what?
-It’s a little chilly today, why don’t you put on your jacket and then we’ll go out to the car.
+It’s a little chilly today, why don’t you put on your jacket while I get the keys and then we’ll go out to the car together.

 Example 4: A family member or friend has come to visit